rawrat/priveos-automation/README.md

 Edit config.js and insert your private key here.

 The private key you enter here is the one you are going to supply when calling ```priveosrules:regnode```.
 It should be different from your active and owner key.
 You should generate a new key just for this purpose.
 It does not need to be added as a permission to your account.

+When you're done, please restart the encryptionservice:

+    pm2 restart all

 This key can be rotated by calling ```regnode``` again.
 A full history of all old private keys must, however be kept in this config file, otherwise, old files cannot be decrypted anymore and will be lost.